 Sewing and Costuming

-Costuming is a little different that historic fashion--costuming can encompass anything from fanciful fairy and literary costumes to pedestrian baby doll or children's play outfits on a doll.
-Many people who come to dolls through costuming interests often like to sew.
-There are a plethora of sewing patterns available for dolls of all type, including American Girls, Barbie dolls, vintage, dolls, antique dolls--nearly any type of doll that has been manufactured in some quantity.
-It is also fun... to find and collect scale-appropriate materials, buttons, trims, and other items sized right to costume and sew for small dolls.Continue to 5 of 12 below.
+Costuming can encompass anything from fanciful fairy and literary costumes to pedestrian baby doll or children's play outfits on a doll.
+Many people who come to dolls through costuming interests like to sew.
+There are a plethora of sewing patterns available for dolls of all types, including American Girls, Barbie dolls, vintage, dolls, antique dolls--nearly any type of doll that has been manufactured in some quantity.
+It is also fun to find and collect scale-appropriate materials, buttons,... trims, and other items sized right to costume and sew for small dolls.Continue to 5 of 12 below.

 05 of 12

-I think that the greatest number of collectors come to collecting through their childhood dolls--often, nostalgia for or a love of the dolls they spent their childhood with.
-I know that this was true for me--I became a fervent collector when trying to find and replace the lost Barbie dolls of my childhood (by the 1980s, expensive collector items...who knew?!)
+The greatest number of collectors come to collecting through their childhood dolls--often, nostalgia for or a love of the dolls they spent their childhood with.
+Some become a fervent collector when trying to find and replace the lost Barbie dolls of their childhood (by the 1980s, expensive collector items...who knew?).
 You can often identify the age of a doll collector of vintage dolls by just walking into the room where they house their collection.

 06 of 12